This post may contain affiliate links. Please see my full disclosure for details.

 I’m using my Homemade Graham Crackers to make the crust.
 I simply blitz them in my food processor until I have fine crumbs.
-Feel free to use a mix of graham cracker and ginger snaps for an extra layer of flavor.
+Feel free to use a mix of graham crackers and ginger snaps for an extra layer of flavor.
 If you’d like you can also use digestives, Shortbread Cookies, or any plain cookie.

 Can I Use Store-Bought Lemon Curd?

 Lemon curd is a key ingredient in this no-bake lemon cheesecake pie recipe.
 The curd adds a lemony flavor, thickness, and color.
 You can use store-bought lemon curd but I HIGHLY suggest you give one of my Homemade Lemon Curd recipes a try!
 From my traditional Lemon Curd to a MICROWAVE Lemon Curd, and even an egg-free Vegan Lemon Curd, I have you covered!

 What You’ll Need For This No-Bake Meringue Recipe

 In terms of equipment, you only need a few tools of the trade to make this no-bake lemon meringue pie.

 - Pie tin and cling wrap

 - Stand mixer with a whisk attachment